Is there an “age of accountability” in the Bible?

 Once the Law was reveal to me, however, sin "became alive" to me.
 My conscience became aware of my sinfulness and I came to understand my condemnation before God.
 Therefore, Paul says in verse 9 that I "died," meaning I lost my false sense of innocence.
 Paul is not suggesting that a person becomes accountable for sin at a later point in life as a result of learning the Law.
 On the contrary, he is teaching that we were always under condemnation for sin (see Romans 5:12-14 again), but our awareness that we were condemned before God was brought to life through our knowledge of the Law.

 We can see even more clearly that this was Paul's meaning in v.13.
 Paul asks rhetorically if the Law is the source of our spiritual death and eternal judgment?
-In other words, Paul is asking the very question the Baptist preacher proposed: Did the arrival of the Law result in my condemnation and was it the cause of my penalty?
+In other words, Paul is asking the very question your preacher proposed: did the arrival of the Law result in my condemnation and was it the cause of my penalty?
 Paul responds may it never be.
-Paul specifically denies this viewpoint saying that the Law is good and holy, and therefore it was not the cause of our eternal loss.
+Paul specifically denies your pastor's viewpoint when he wrote that the Law is good and holy, and therefore it was not the cause of our eternal loss.
 The cause of our condemnation was our sin, and the Law was merely given to reveal our sinfulness to us.

-From this truth we must conclude that children are accountable for their sin just as adults, and all are accountable without respect to a knowledge of the Law.
+From this truth we must conclude that children are accountable for their sin just as adults, and everyone is accountable without respect to their degree of awareness of their sin.
 In fact, if we were to interpret Romans 7:9 to mean that a lack of knowledge of the Law is an excuse before God, then what do we conclude about the millions of people who lived and died before the Law was given to Moses?
 And what about a person today who lives in an isolated place and has no access to read the Law of God?
 Are they accountable for sin?
 The Bible says that all men are accountable for sin and all have sinned, with or without knowledge of the Law:

 Paul shuts the door on any argument that presumes ignorance of the Law will save us from judgment.
 There is no excuse of ignorance available to men of any age.